simonmichael/hledger_site/src/index.md

 I’m not trying to spend all my time coding or fussing about under the hood ...
 I enter transactions manually as part of a routine.
 Checking-weekly, Savings-monthly, Investments-quarterly.
 I run quarterly reports and year-end closing statements and enjoy every moment of it.
 --bitsonchips

+I've been using hledger for a few years to run my personal and company accounts and I think it is superb.
+--livmackintosh

 `;
 </script>